JOHAN VISSCHEDIJK COLLECTION

 The name Dolphin was not used again, and the machines built at Croydon, in part of the former Aircraft Disposal Co. factory, were fitted with Cirrus-Hermes I engines and known simply as Desoutters.
 National Flying Services Ltd. (NFS) placed a large order and eventually received 19, which in black and bright orange soon became a familiar sight at their nationwide chain of flying clubs, where they were used for instruction, pleasure flights and taxi work.

-The fleet rapidly dwindled, G-AAPP went joy-riding at the Cape, G-AAPY was sold to M.D.L.
+The fleet rapidly dwindled: G-AAPP went joy-riding in South Africa, crashed at Maitland near Cape Town, G-AAPY was sold to M.D.L.
 Scott at Skegness, two went to Belgium, G-AANC crashed, and when the firm ceased operations in 1933 the rest were sold.
 G-AAPT went to Rollason Aircraft Services Ltd. at Croydon, where it was fitted with a de Havilland Gipsy I engine and long exhaust pipe.
 G-AAPU was sold to Aero Research Ltd., Duxford, and G-AANE toured with the National Aviation Day displays.

 The first non-NFS Desoutter, G-AATI, left Croydon for New Zealand on February 9, 1930, piloted by H.L.
 Piper and C.E.
 Kay.
 With very little trouble they completed the journey to Sydney on March 23 and shipped the Desoutter to New Zealand, where it continued in use for nearly 20 years.
 Its days ended with Blackmore's Air Services Ltd., taking tourists to view the volcanic wonders of Rotorua, where it was damaged beyond repair in a crash-landing in 1950.